mprerana/HierarchicalSemanticsEmbeddings/README.md

-# Hierarchical Semantics Embeddings for Indian Heritage Monuments Image Retrieval
+# Introduction to Indian Heritage Monuments Image Retrieval

-# Introduction

 The preservation and diffusion of culture in the digital form has been a priority for many nations, as in India, with the objective of preserving, highlighting and spreading the culture through information technologies.
 Nowadays, a large amount of multimedia content is produced.
 Therefore, more efficient and accurate systems are required to organize it.